 If you are completely new to Havoc and need more information on the abilities available to you, you can check out our Spell Summary page.

 The most important mechanic to bear in mind, as elaborated upon in the more advanced section, is your Fury.
 Managing this is very simple, with 40 Fury you are able to cast Chaos Strike, which has a 40% chance to refund 20.
 This is the crux of Havoc gameplay, and reacting to that refund is the first step to grasping Havoc.

-Lastly, the heavy damage cooldown Metamorphosis supercharges your Fury spenders Chaos Strike and Blade Dance, turning them into Annihilation and Death Sweep, increasing Haste by 25% and granting 20% Leech.
-You should try to line this up with any other damage increases and enter into it with a bank of Fury, using it to deal huge damage in a short period.
+Alongside this, the heavy damage cooldown Metamorphosis supercharges your Fury spenders Chaos Strike and Blade Dance, turning them into Annihilation and Death Sweep, and increasing your Haste by 25%.
+You should try to line this up with any other cooldowns and enter into it with a bank of Fury for a large burst of damage.

 Talent Choices for Havoc Demon Hunters

 The talents listed below are selected either for ease of use, or for a more easy-to-understand gameplay style.
-Whilst in a number of cases there are alternatives on the tree that will provide more if played well, they create much more room to play incorrectly without impacting performance.
-Due to this, treat this as a starting point and a primer.
+While in a number of cases there are alternatives on the tree that will provide more if played well, they create much more room to play incorrectly without impacting performance.
+Due to this, treat this as a starting point.

 Stat Choices for Havoc Demon Hunters

 The current Havoc stat priority is as follows when using this build.